In this ThemeBuilder tutorial, you will learn how to make your first steps with the tool, and then you will discover its advanced features.

 Enter the credentials for your Telerik account and log in.

 - If this is your first ThemeBuilder project, the application will take you automatically to the Create New Project screen.

 - If you already have an existing ThemeBuilder project, click the Create New Project button.

 Enter a name for your project and then select the Kendo Bootstrap Theme base theme.
-Bootstrap is one of the four themes that you can use as a starting point for your customizations.
+Bootstrap is one of the five themes that you can use as a starting point for your customizations.